Glossary

 Unsubsidized Loan

-A type of Stafford Loan where interest accrues on the outstanding loan balance while the student is in school.
+A type of Federal Direct Student Loan where interest accrues on the outstanding loan balance while the student is in school.
 Interest may be paid while the student is attending or may be capitalized.
-See "Capitalization of Loan Interest".
+See "Capitalization of Loan Interest.”

 Untaxed Income